Marketing Technology Firm Concep Sets Out New Vision Following Management Buy-Out

 Dan Morgan CEO explains this was the right time for the MBO as being independent will spur them to take advantage of new opportunities in the marketplace:

-"New technologies, changing business models and fee structures are driving radical change in the legal and professional services sectors.
-We are seeing the rise of a new breed of marketing technologists who need a simple-to-use platform to connect their marketing activities, data, processes and clients more efficiently.
-Concep is well-placed to help clients get the full value from technology so that they can make a more strategic impact on business outcomes.
-The MBO will enable us to increase investment in our core platform principles of deliverability, security, integration and speed.
-It's the reason Concep is fast-becoming the leading martech partner of choice for legal and professional services."
+"Major players are waking-up to the huge opportunity in the legal and professional services tech market.
+We are seeing the rise of a new breed of marketing technologists who need a simple-to-use platform to connect their marketing activities and arising data more efficiently.
+The MBO will enable us to increase investment and focus on investing in the areas that matter to clients such as integration, deliverability, security, and speed.
+We are delighted that Concep is fast-becoming the leading martech partner of choice for legal and professional services."

 Since Concep was founded in 2002 the platform has developed significantly.
 It now extends beyond email campaigns providing a comprehensive digital marketing solution.
 Sector-specific workflows, content automation, event registration management and other easy-to-use tools help marketers work smarter and deliver faster ROI on their high-value content and marketing activity.

-Concep's platform integrates deeply with CRM systems including Dynamics 365 and LexisNexis InterAction or Salesforce as well as with other best-in-breed marketing software and apps used by the sector.
+Concep's platform integrates deeply with CRM systems including Dynamics 365, LexisNexis InterAction and Salesforce as well as with other best-in-breed marketing applications used by the sector.

 Freddie Hustler, Sales Director, believes that the real value lies in being able to surface data from multiple sources to create useful intelligence using dashboards or Power BI.

-"We are a world away from the old days of 'spray and pray' campaigns.
-Concep's easy-to-use marketing technology and integrations mean that data can be surfaced and connected with other client data to create marketing and BD intelligence.
-That is what will help our clients achieve their business goals.
-It places us in a stronger-than-ever market position, and we are excited for the future."
+"Concep's easy-to-use marketing technology and integrations mean that different data points can be connected, creating marketing and BD intelligence that will help our clients become more strategic.
+We're pleased with the response Concep's engagement platform is receiving both by firms in the global top 250 and the mid-market sectors.
+With a clearly differentiated offering we are in a stronger-than-ever positionto grow and expand in both spaces, helping our clients transform and grow too."

-Concep received financial advice from BKL, London and legal advice from Penningtons Manche.
+Concep received tax advice from BKL, London and legal advice from Penningtons Manches.

 SOURCE Concep